MrGodzilla38/WorldResetter/README.md

 ## 🧩 Platform Support

-WorldResetter only works on **Paper** and Paper-based servers like **Purpur** — it does not work on plain Spigot or CraftBukkit.
+WorldResetter uses the **Paper Plugin** system (not Bukkit's `plugin.yml`) and only works on **Paper** and Paper-based servers like **Purpur** — it does not work on plain Spigot or CraftBukkit.

-This isn't a bug, it's intentional: some of the plugin's features (like per-world view distance) simply don't exist outside of Paper.
+This isn't a bug, it's intentional: some of the plugin's features (like per-world view distance and the modern command API) simply don't exist outside of Paper.
 If your server runs on Purpur, you're fine — Purpur is built on top of Paper, so everything works the same.

 ---